-Europe's airports expect significant cost from new U.S. security measures
+Europe's airports expect big costs from new U.S. security measures

 The airports with the most U.S.–bound flights in Europe are London Heathrow, Paris Charles de Gaulle, Frankfurt, Amsterdam Schiphol and Dublin.

-A spokeswoman for Schiphol airport, which has already seen long security queues this summer, said moving U.S. flights to another part of Schiphol could be an option, but it was unclear at the moment whether that would be necessary.
+A spokeswoman for Schiphol airport, where there have been long security queues this summer, said moving U.S. flights to another part of Schiphol could be an option, but it was unclear at the moment whether that would be necessary.

-Heathrow Airport said it would provide updated advice to passengers "in due course".
+A German interior ministry spokeswoman said passengers flying to the United States should expect extra security checks on devices bigger than a smartphone.
+She declined to comment on details of the checks for security reasons.

-There was also relief that the new measures would avoid an extension of the ban on passengers bringing large electronic devices such as laptops and tablets into cabins, which many had predicted would have resulted in widespread disruption at airports and led to increased fire risks from storing such devices in the hold.
+The new measures will avoid an extension of the ban on passengers bringing large electronic devices such as laptops and tablets into cabins, which many had said would have resulted in widespread disruption at airports and led to increased fire risks from storing such devices in the hold.

-"We are satisfied that, at this stage, the U.S. has ... instead decided in favor of more targeted measures to address identified risks, without compromising safety," ACI Europe said.
+"We are satisfied that, at this stage, the U.S. has... instead decided in favor of more targeted measures to address identified risks, without compromising safety," ACI Europe said.

 Emirates Airline, one of those affected by the laptop ban introduced in March, said it would work to implement the new measures as soon as possible, with a view to the ban being lifted.

-(Reporting by Victoria Bryan, Bart Meijer in Amsterdam, Alistair Smout in London, Alexander Cornwell in Dubai, editing by David Evans)
+Reporting by Victoria Bryan, Bart Meijer in Amsterdam, Alistair Smout in London, Alexander Cornwell in Dubai, editing by David Evans and Susan Thomas